/Teaching/System Level Programming/Assignments/A4

 :

-- ”initSharedMemoriesMagicConchShell()”
+- ”initSharedMemoriesBoard()”

-- open the shared memory objects.
+- Open the shared memory objects.

-- Make sure only to set the permissions the process needs!
+- Make sure to only set the permissions the process needs!

-- ”initMmapingsMagicConchShell()”
+- ”initMemoryMappingsBoard()”

 - The permissions need to match the ones you used for the SHM objects!

-- ”dispatcher()”
+- ”cmdHandler()”

-- has to be synchronized properly as well
+- Has to be synchronized properly as well.

-- has to be cleaned up properly
+- Has to be cleaned up properly.

 Command handling